ranger/ranger/HACKING.md

 Please use PGP-encryption for security-relevand patches or messages.
 The UIDs of my key are `huterich <hut@lavabit.com>` and `hut <hut@hut.pm>`, my fingerprint is `1E9B 36EC 051F F6F7 FFC9 69A7 F08C E1E2 00FB 5CDF` and my full
 pubkey is at the very bottom of this file.

 Version Numbering
 -----------------

-Three numbers, A.B.C, where
+Three numbers, `A.B.C`, where
-* A changes on a rewrite
+* `A` changes on a rewrite
-* B changes when major configuration incompatibilities occur
+* `B` changes when major configuration incompatibilities occur
-* C changes with each release
+* `C` changes with each release

 Starting Points